3 Protein-Rich Recipes for Hair Growth

 - ½ cup water

-These portable bites are perfect for snacking while fueling your hair with essential minerals, antioxidants, and healthy fats.
+These portable bites are perfect for snacking while giving your hair the essential minerals, antioxidants, and healthy fats it needs.

 - Rolled Oats: Supply iron for circulation to follicles and fiber for steady energy that prevents nutrient imbalances affecting hair growth.